supranational/vdf-fpga/README.md

 * Shorten the pipeline - we believe a 4-5 cycle pipeline is possible with this design
 * Lengthen the pipeline - insert more pipe stages, run with a faster clock
 * Change the partial product multiplier size.
 The DSPs are 26x17 bit multipliers and the modular squaring circuit supports using either by changing a define at the top.
 * This design uses lookup tables stored in BlockRAM for the reduction step.
-These are easy to change to distributed memory and there is support in the model to use UltraRAM. **TODO - point to a branch with this code**
+These are easy to change to distributed memory and there is support in the model to use UltraRAM.
+For an example using UltraRAM see https://github.com/supranational/vdf-fpga/tree/f72eb8c06eec94a09142f675cde8d1514fb72e60
 * Optimize the compression trees and accumulators to make the best use of FPGA LUTs and CARRY8 primitives.
 * Floorplan the design.
 * Use High Level Synthesis (HLS) or other techniques.